marcelpetrick/DevNotes/BeenThereSeenThat/20230727_kaggle_Munich_nvidia/README.md

 * better support for multi-gpu training
 * uses github to store code and share with team members *feature: github actions: push code to kaggle dataset and kernels
-* ASWS for storage
+* AWS for storage
 * neptune: for visualization; displaying metrics, storing hyperparameters; comparing training runs; compare with team members
 * the pushing to kaggle and its automation was quite helpful for him ... also the requirements.txt
 ### tips for large scale data
 * really helps with experimentation: just use a subset of the data
 * 1 percent of the data: just check stuff
 * then larger subset for experimentation (half), but still not the full data - to save time
-* same is true for the image sizes; also re-use the weights on larger images, the retrain again for even bigger images -> gives you a much more efficient approach fr experimentation
+* same is true for the image sizes; also re-use the weights on larger images, the retrain again for even bigger images -> gives you a much more efficient approach for experimentation
 * in theory everything should run on GPU, but his experience is that this way CPUs are starving
 * multi-GPU training: distributed data parallel over DP (distributed parallel); because it reduces the communication between GPUs and is therefore faster

 ### modeling and architecture
-* use backbones where weights of the images are already pre-training on imagenet
+* use backbones where weights of the images are already pre-trained on imagenet
 * two main  models: hybrid swin transformer and DOLG
 TODO: image of his architecture
 * STEM -> Body -> neck -> Arface classification head

 ## first model: DOLG
-* efficeint net encoding
+* efficient net encoding
 * de-orthogonal fusion of local and global descriptors
 * image TODO
 * subcenter arcface with dynamic margins handles the intra-class variability well; 2nd and 3rd place the year before